 The faculty-led College House system is the keystone of Franklin & Marshall’s vision for integrating academic and residential life.
 While a College House is in a literal sense a student residence, it is more than this.
 College Houses are led by senior members of the Faculty, the Dons, and by their colleagues, the College House Deans, experienced academic and student life professionals.
 The Houses foster an environment that infuses student life with thoughtful deliberation and intellectual exploration, habits of thought and analysis that will serve students throughout their personal and professional lives.
 The Houses are the meeting ground where students can interact and network among the extended College family.
 Together, Faculty Dons, College House Deans and students create events that bring faculty, students, alumni/ae, distinguished visitors and professional staff together in formal and informal settings to engage in lively discussions and social interactions that break the barrier between classroom and student residence.

 Upon matriculation, all students are assigned to membership in a College House.
 Although students are not required to live in the House for all four years, this affiliation continues through the entire Franklin & Marshall experience and extends beyond graduation.
 Most students enter the House System as a member of a residential Connections course.
-These courses introduce students to skills of critical reading, critical thinking, oral communication and information literacy.
+These courses introduce students to skills of critical reading, critical thinking, written and oral communication and information literacy.
 At the same time, the students live together in the same area of the College House making it possible for discussions of substance about ideas to move easily between the classroom and the residential environment.

 Within Houses, students elect leaders, craft and enforce standards of behavior, manage their own social programs and resolve the problems of living that arise among House residents.
 The governing structure of each House is based on the explicit acknowledgement that students are adults and should control many aspects of their social and residential life.
 College Houses are therefore also places where the arts of democracy are learned and leadership is incubated.